 Pool Care After a Haboob

 The debris entering your pool needs to come out somehow.
 By making sure your filter is working effectively, whatever enters your pool can be removed.
 Once your pool is clean, make sure to check the filter pressure.
 If your filter pressure is approximately 8-10 psi higher than the clean starting pressure, it is time to clean the filter.

 Your system can’t handle all types and sizes of debris.
-By skimming to remove bigger leaves and other outside materials, you can prevent any issues with the system caused by a blockage or clog.
-By brushing, you can speed up the cleaning process by moving dirt and other finer materials toward the main drain in your pool.
+Skim the pool to remove bigger leaves and other outside materials.
+After a haboob, this portion of your pool care routine can prevent issues with the system caused by a blockage or clog.
+With brushing, you can speed up the cleaning process by moving dirt and other finer materials toward the main drain in your pool.
 Using a manual vacuum is also a good option to help remove dirt.
 This also prevents anything from getting stuck on your pool surface that could cause a stain.
-Any debris that then makes it through the system will be caught in your filter basket, which needs to be cleaned regularly for optimal system performance.
+Any debris that makes it through the system will be caught in your filter basket, which should be cleaned regularly for optimal system performance.

 Brushing and shocking won’t be effective at cleaning your pool if the water isn’t being filtered and circulated.
 Running your system for an extended period of time allows the debris you’ve stirred up in the water — and the material that has been killed by the shock — to be removed by your filter.

-- Test your water.
 Rain and other debris can interfere with your pool’s water balance.
 Testing your water shows you what you need to do to make sure your pool is chemically balanced and ready for use.

 DIY TIP: You can test your water at home with a test kit or test strips, or you can bring in a sample to your local Leslie's and have it tested for free.